N1msi/uBlockOrigin-BraveSearch-AI-Blocklist-/README.md

 ## NOTE
-TLD ".ai" is blocked ENTIRELY
+TLD ".ai" is blocked ENTIRELY in this fork

 This ends up blocking Anguilla's ccTLD, as they unfortunately share the same domain.